EUMETNET Workshop on AI for Weather and Climate

 I'm a member of the newly founded EUMETNET Scientific and Technical Advisory Committee Working Group on Automated Quality Control.
 At our first meeting in Exeter, the members presented the data processing and quality control methodologies of their respective met services.
 I gave a talk on some of the aspects of the MeteoSwiss data processing pipeline, with a detailed introduction to probabilistic plausibility.

 Having trouble to connect wireless headphones with your MacBook?
-Re-activating Bluetooth in the menu bar doesn’t help?
-Start the BT connection, then click on the Wi-Fi symbol.
+Re-activating Bluetooth in the menu bar doesn't help?
+Start the Bluetooth connection, then click on the Wi-Fi symbol.

 I run a home server built around the Intel S1200V3RP motherboard.
 To minimize noise levels, it is housed inside a Fractal Design Define Mini case, driven by three Scythe Slip Stream 120 PWM case fans and a Noctua NH-U12S CPU fan.